aws-amplify/amplify-js/media/storage_guide.md

 **Photo Picker**

 Set `picker` property to true on `S3Album`.
 A `PhotoPicker` let user pick photos on his/her device.

 ```
     <S3Album path={path} picker />
 ```

 By default the photo picker saves photo on S3 with filename as key.
-To have custom key, add a callback
+To have custom key you can provide a callback:

 ```
 function fileToKey(data) {
     const { name, size, type } = data;